A belief that Americans consider themselves bound by common values and common hopes.

 equality of opportunity

-An economic value in American culture which maintains that all people should have the same opportunity to get ahead but that people should be paid on the basis of ability rather than on the basis of need.
+A value in American culture which maintains that all people should have the same opportunity to get ahead.

 The belief that the political system will respond to citizens.
 This belief has declined in recent years because of public sentiment that the government has become too big to be responsive.